GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools-workflow/index.md

 (visits broken down per metrics).

-Analyzing your website using the Search Console tool narrows down your analysis to pages and page types that need the most attention.
+Analyzing your website using the Search Console tool narrows your analysis to pages and page types that need the most attention.
 With this knowledge,
 the next step is to get into the performance details of these pages.